-Individuals should understand that if they have any questions or complaints concerning this contract and the operation of the school, they may contact the President.
 If the individual does not feel that the school has adequately addressed a complaint or concern, you can contact the Pennsylvania State Board of Private Licensed Schools.
 PITC Institute is licensed by the Pennsylvania State Board of Private Licensed Schools.
-Any questions or concerns that are not satisfactorily resolved by the designated school official may be brought to the attention of the Pennsylvania State Board of Private Licensed Schools, 333 Market Street, 12th Floor, and Harrisburg, PA 17126.
-The individual may also contact our accreditation agency: Accrediting Bureau of Health Education Schools, 7777 Leesburg Pike, Suite 314, North Falls Church, Virginia 22043.
+Any questions or concerns that are not satisfactorily resolved by the designated school official may be brought to the attention of the Pennsylvania State Board of Private Licensed Schools, 607 South Drive, Floor 3E, Harrisburg, PA 17120.
+The individual may also contact our accreditation agency: Accrediting Bureau of Health Education Schools, (ABHES) at 616 Executive Boulevard, Suite 730, Bethesda, Maryland 20852.